 “Are you sure?”
 Faith now crawled over the armrests.
-She wore a heavy green sweater, as the clouds looked like rain.
+She wore a heavy white sweater as the clouds looked like rain.
 “You bite your fingertips when you’re anxious, Dainty.
-If you have to drive in traffic you’ll bleed on the steering wheel.”
+If you have to drive in traffic you’ll bleed on the steering-wheel.”

 Dan resisted putting a finger in his mouth.
 “I’m not anxious about traffic.”

 “I don’t want to talk about it.”
-Before he could help himself, Dan found his index finger between his lips.
+Before he could stop himself, Dan found his index-finger between his lips.